DeepHiveMind/Text_Detection_Images_IDCard_CTPN/README.md

 - I'll reonstruct this repo with serving using **TF_Serving** for **Quantization and Pruning**.
 ***

-## Architecure of CTPN model, NVIDIA-GPU
+## Architecure of CTPN-Model, NVIDIA-GPU

 |CTPN Model Architecture |NVIDIA-GPU Architecture|
 |:--:|:--:|